 On the casino floor, poker, roulette, craps were not available, and novelty table games, such as 4 card poker.

 Lower Guest Capacity, Smaller Staff

 Massachusetts Gaming Commission reported MGM Springfield had 2,004 active employees as of Dec.
 31 (1,479 full-time employees and 525 part-time workers).
-For reopening, a smaller staff will operate at a third of its staffing, roughly around 600 employees.
+However, when they reopened, a smaller staff operated at a third of its staffing, roughly 600 employees.

 Related Post – MGM Springfield Is Not A Resort

 We all agree that the capacity will be too small to make any profits.
 MGM Springfield needs more space and gaming.
 Access to the MassMutualCenter for conferences and small conventions could present free space to build a casino extension upstairs.
 (Please note, this idea was first published at TravelZork with my report Should MGM Springfield Even Bother (re)Opening? published on June 20th, 2020)

 I proposed that the second floor be used, which consists of 34,000 square feet.
 By keeping the largest multi-room, the 10,600-square-foot Aria Ballroom, the other areas could give at least another 15,000 sq. ft. for high limit or table games.
 In addition, the 2nd-floor casino would take over the “Terrace” area, which overlooks Armory Square, the city’s iconic 19th-century U.S. National Guard Armory.

 Instead, MGM turned Commonwealth Lounge, the Poker Room, and the High Limit table games area into rooms filled with slot machines.